rama21094/e1246Assg1/README.md

 Setting4.py - Trained on Brown and Gutenberg and tested on Gutenberg Corpus

-generate_sentence.py can be executed by running the script generate.sh
+generate_sentence.py can be executed by running the script generate_sentence.sh